 Finally, grades are not a negotiation.
 They should reflect the quality of the work you produced.
 If you believe I made a mistake, you should feel free to challenge the grade.
 But the correct use of this process is not to look at your different grades at the end of the semester and to try to up one, or multiple, grade(s) with the sole goal of collecting enough points to increase your final letter grade.
-If you want to ensure you get the highest grade possible I would advise you to spend your time reaching out to me with questions before assignments are due, and not on trying to haggle about a grade afterwards.
+If you want to ensure you get the highest grade possible I would advise you to spend your time reaching out to me with questions before the exams and paper deadline, and not on trying to haggle about a grade afterwards.

-Plagiarism and Other Violations of Code of Conduct: All assignments in this course fall under Fordham University's code of conduct.
-Any violation (including, but not limited to, cheating on exams, and plagiarism) will result in the student being held accountable to the full extent of university guidelines.
-Note that this includes self-plagiarism - that is, taking (parts of) assignments you did for other courses and resubmitting them for this course.
-While selfplagiarism might seem like an innocent act, it means you did not do original work as required for this course.
+AI Use, Plagiarism and Other Violations of Code of Conduct: All assignments in this course fall under Fordham University's code of conduct.
+Generative AI tools are not permitted in this course.
+Students must rely on their own originality, creativity and critical thinking skills to complete assignments and engage with course material.
+Any violation (including, but not limited to, cheating on exams, relying on AI, and plagiarism) will result in the student being held accountable to the full extent of university guidelines.
+This includes self-plagiarism - meaning, cases where students re-use material they wrote themselves for other courses.
+While self-plagiarism might seem like an innocent act, it means you did not do original work as required for this course.
 It too can lead to negative consequences, including failing this course, suspension, or even expulsion from the university.
 If you aren't sure whether what you are doing is right or not, check in with the writing center or with me!